golang/sublime-build/docs/design.md

  - Configuration uses the Package Control dependency golangconfig, which allows users to set settings globally in Sublime Text, for each OS globally, per-project, or for each OS in a project
- - Settings exists that allow users to customize command line flags on a per-task-basis
+ - Settings exist that allow users to customize command line flags on a per-task-basis

 As is dictated by the Sublime Text API, the following list shows a mapping of